-- 4. The Committee also welcomes the State party's remarkable achievement in significantly reducing poverty both overall and in the eight multi-ethnic provinces and regions. - 5.
-Concerning Hong Kong, China, the Committee welcomes community outreach programs aimed at ethnic minorities, and the implementation of the Chinese Language Curriculum Second Language Learning Framework" ("Learning Framework") in primary and secondary schools (2014). - 6.
-Concerning Macao, China, the Committee welcomes the adoption of Law 13/2012, the Legal Aid General Regime (2013), extending eligibility for need-based legal aid to, inter alia, those with non-resident worker status.
-It further welcomes the introduction of article 153-A of the Criminal Code, strengthening protection against trafficking in persons.
+Curriculum Second Language Learning Framework ("Learning Framework") in primary and secondary schools (2014).

+6. Concerning Macao, China, the Committee welcomes the adoption of Law 13/2012, the Legal Aid General Regime (2013), extending eligibility for need-based legal aid to, inter alia, those with non-resident worker status.
+It also welcomes the introduction of article 153-A of the Criminal Code, strengthening protection against trafficking in persons.